telerik/document-processing-docs/knowledge-base/create-custom-text-measurer-net-standard.md

 ## Description

-**.NET Standard** specification does not define APIs for getting the image properties. **SpreadProcessing** needs to have access to GDI+ basic graphics functionality.
-Thats why, to allow the library to get the image properties in order to export them an implementation inheriting the _ImagePropertiesResolverBase_ abstract class have to be set to the _ImagePropertiesResolver_ property inside the _SpreadExtensibilityManager_.
+Due to **.NET Standard** APIs limitations, the _SimpleTextMeasurer_ provides basic functionality for text measuring and it is not expected to be an all-purpose measurer.
+So in order to measure the specific text in a more precise way, you will need to create a custom implementation of a text measure and set it to the _TextMeasurer_ property of the _SpreadExtensibilityManager_.

 ## Solution